nucleic/enaml/enaml/workbench/schema.rst

 	If this is provided, it must be a string of the form "pkg.module.Class" which points to a class implementing the interface required by the extension point.

-configuration
-	An optional object which provides configuration data for the extension.
-	The can be used by e.g. a menu action extension to provide icon and action title data without requiring the action handler to be instantiated.
-	The configuration specification for an extension will be defined by the extension point to which the extension contributes.

 id
 	An optional identifier for the extension.
 If this is provided, it must be